 A bit about Pratap ~

-I’m a full-stack data science engineer from Princeton.
+I’m a full-stack data science engineer from India.
 I build interfaces, to help people tell stories using technology and data.

-I’m currently a principal data scientist at Gramener.
+I’m currently a principal data scientist at Khan Academy.

 To get in touch with me see contact.

 I spend most of my time with data, code & stories.
-Some of my work is here, here and here.
+Some of my work is here and twitter.
 If you’d like to discuss about my work or have similar ideas to exchange, send an email.
 I’d love to collaborate.

 I try to regularly speak at few events on data.
 Here’s a list of my previous talks.

 I used to publish in academic journals.
 This was mostly in collaboration with Indian Statistical Institute (ISI).
-You could read them here.
+You could read them Google Scholar.

 1989 - 2007